Lentil Chicken Curry Recipe

 I grew up eating lentils at least once a week.
 My mom thought very highly of lentils, beans, and legumes.
-Growing up, lentils with meat such as chicken or beef was a very common dish at home and I loved it very much.
+Growing up, lentils with meat, such as chicken or beef, were a very common dish at home, and I loved it very much.
 This is my version of my mom’s curry.
 It’s made with curry powder instead of her long list of Indian spices.
-I am using dried yellow lentils, but any lentils such as red or green would work as well.
+I am using dried yellow lentils, but any lentils, such as red or green, would work as well.

 Ingredients and substitutes

-- Chicken – I like using chicken thighs, and yet, chicken breast works just as well.
+- I like using chicken thighs, and yet chicken breast works just as well.

-- Curry powder – You can use store-bought curry powder or make it yourself.
-You probably already have the spices needed to make this spice mix.
-See my recipe here homemade curry powder.
+- You can use store-bought curry powder or make it yourself.
+You probably already have the spices needed to make this spice mix, such as turmeric, cumin, coriander, garam masala, and chili powder.

-- Garam masala – This adds warmth and flavor to the curry.
-You can use store-bought or use my recipe to make some homemade garam masala.
+- Garam masala adds warmth and flavor to the curry.
+You can use store-bought or my recipe to make some homemade garam masala.

 - Coconut milk – Gives this curry a rich and creamy flavor.

-- Season chicken – Cut the chicken into bite-size pieces.
-Place in a medium bowl and season with salt, pepper, and 1 tsp of curry powder – combine well and leave to marinate for 15 mins.
+- Season chicken – Cut the chicken into bite-sized pieces.
+Place in a medium bowl, then season with salt, pepper, and 1 tsp of curry powder, and combine well.
+Leave to marinate for 15 mins.

-- Saute chicken – In a heavy bottom saute pan or cast-iron skillet, add 1 tbsp oil.
-Saute the chicken on medium-high heat for 2 to 3 minutes.
+- Sauté chicken – In a heavy-bottom saute pan or cast-iron skillet, add 1 tbsp oil.
+Sauté the chicken on medium heat for 2 to 3 minutes.
 Remove from the pan and keep warm.

-- Saute – To the same pan, add remaining oil – Saute onions for a minute.
-Then add the curry leaves and bay leaves.
+- Sauté – To the same pan, add the remaining oil – Sauté onions for a minute.
+Then, add the curry leaves and bay leaves.
 Followed by the grated ginger and minced garlic.
-Saute for 2 minutes.
+Sauté for 2 minutes.

 - Curry – Next, add the chopped tomatoes and curry powder.
-Saute until you get a nice aroma of the spices – about 2 minutes.
+Sauté on medium-low heat until you get a nice aroma of the spices – about 2 minutes.

 - Lentils – Then, add the lentils and 1/2 cup water or broth.
 Cover and cook for 7 minutes.

-- Chicken – Next, return the chicken back to the pan along with the coconut milk and remaining water or broth.
-Cover and cook for 15 minutes until lentils are soft.
+- Chicken – Return the chicken to the pan along with the coconut milk and remaining water or broth.
+Cover and cook for 15 minutes until the lentils are soft.

 - Finish – Add the garam masala, tamarind paste (or vinegar).
-Return to a boil then taste and adjust seasoning.
+Return to a boil, taste, and adjust the seasoning.

-- Serve over steamed rice or Indian bread like chapati or naan.
+- Serve over steamed rice or Indian bread, such as chapati or naan.

 - Chickpeas Curry – Channa Masala